sonictk/maya_python_c_extension/docs/index.md

 are all examples of wrappers that can help to automate the process of having to write the bindings by hand.
 As a matter of fact, this is how the OM1 bindings were generated in the first place (using SWIG).
-Ideally, this allows the programmer to focus on the implementation without worrying about the details involved with translating the code to Python.
+Ideally, this allows the programmer to focus on the implementation on the C/C++ side without worrying about the details involved with translating the code to Python.

 At least, that's the theory.
-As ever, in practice, everything comes down to a single principle: _your job is to work with memory, not write code._ If you don't know what you're doing with the memory, you're guaranteed to be setting yourself (or worse, others) up for failure.
+As ever, in practice, everything comes down to a single principle: _your job is to work with memory, not write code._ If you don't know what you're doing with the memory, you're guaranteed to be setting yourself (or others) up for failure.
 In this case, it means:

-* Harder-to-debug abstraction layers whenever the bindings don't work as you expect.
-Writing Python bindings is already a level of abstraction that we're accepting; the last thing needed is to add _even more_ cruft on top of that.
+* **Harder-to-debug abstraction layers whenever the bindings don't work as you expect**.
+Writing Python bindings is already a level of abstraction that we're accepting here as a necessary cost; the last thing needed is to add _even more_ cruft on top of that.

+* **Absolute control over the memory and how it's managed**.
+Rather than code all sorts of machinery in order to perform simple tasks like cleaning up allocations at module destruction time, or wasting time with ``unique_ptr`` and ``shared_ptr`` shennanigans, I find everything is much simpler when just writing the bindings by hand.

 * pybind11, at least, does not account for the GIL by default unless you make specific wrapper calls (e.g. ``call_go`` using the ``call_guard``policy).
   Personally, after giving it a go, I see zero benefit to using it over writing the bindings manually.

-* Absolute control over the memory and how it's managed.
-Rather than code all sorts of machinery in order to perform simple tasks like cleaning up allocations at module destruction time, or wasting time with ``unique_ptr`` and ``shared_ptr`` shennanigans, I find everything is much simpler when just writing the bindings by hand.
+Every framework has its own shennigans to work with when using them, and I haven't really seen one that I considered worth the cost of working with.

-* To that point, not every project can afford to use a C++11-compliant compiler.
+* To that point, **not every project can afford to use a C++11-compliant compiler**.
 (Remember, as recently as Maya 2016, the official compiler version was not even C++11 capable)!

-* The historical results speak for themselves: The Maya OM1 bindings, which were generated via SWIG, are far slower than the hand-written bindings in OM2 (which are also incidentally far easier to use and don't require the use of other wrapper classes such as ``MScriptUtil`` to handle converting between
+* The **historical results speak for themselves**: The Maya OM1 bindings, which were generated via SWIG, are far slower than the hand-written bindings in OM2 (which are also incidentally far easier to use and don't require the use of other wrapper classes such as ``MScriptUtil`` to handle converting between